rajpriy1629/android-sdk/README.md

 After adding the JARs into your project, modify your AndroidManifest.xml file using these steps:

 1) Android Version: Set the minimum android SDK version to 10  or higher.
-Notiphi library will not work if minimum android SDK version is less than 10.
+Uninstall library will not work if minimum android SDK version is less than 10.

 ```
 <uses-sdk android:minSdkVersion="10" />